 Tommy Perry Flanders, a graduate of Georgia Southern University, earned a bachelor’s degree in biology in 1992.
 He graduated with honors from Gupton Jones College of Funeral Service in Atlanta.
 Tommy is a member of the Georgia Funeral Directors Association, a member of the Georgia Coroner’s Association where he serves as District Director, Deputy Coroner of Bryan County and former instructor of mortuary science at Ogeechee Technical College.
 He is a licensed funeral director, insurance agent and embalmer with over 18 years experience.
 Tommy is a member of the Academy of Graduate Embalmers and North Bryan County Chamber of Commerce and the Pembroke Downtown Development Authority.
 He is also a member of the First Baptist Church of Claxton where he and his wife, Julie were married in 2000.
 Tommy owns and operates Flanders Morrison Funeral Home.

 Licensed Funeral Director and Embalmer, Administrative Manager

 Audie Powell graduated from Toombs County High School in 2000 and served 7 ½ years in the Marine Corps as a paralegal specialist and marksmanship instructor.
 He was deployed with the 26th Marine Expeditionary Unit in 2003 during the invasion of Mosul, Iraq and a peace keeping mission in Liberia, Africa.
 Audie graduated from mortuary school at Ogeechee Technical College and has worked in the funeral business for over seven years.
-Audie is a member and Co-Chairman for the Georgia Funeral Directors Association and also a member of the Marine Corps League West Chatham Det #1326 and enjoys watching sports and playing music.
+Audie is a member and Co-Chairman for the Georgia Funeral Directors Association and also a member of the Marine Corps League West Chatham Det #1326.
 He is married to Allison Powell and they are members of Faith Baptist Church in Guyton.